Pr0pulsion 123, CC0, via Wikimedia Commons

 About Islamabad International Airport

-Islamabad International Airport (Urdu: اسلام آباد بین الاقوامی ہوائی اڈا) (IATA: ISB, ICAO: OPIS) (also known as Gandhara International Airport) is an international airport serving Islamabad, the capital city of Pakistan and Rawalpindi.
-It is located 25 km (16 mi) south-west of the city, and is accessed via Srinagar Highway.
+Islamabad International Airport (Urdu: اسلام آباد بین الاقوامی ہوائی اڈا) (IATA: ISB, ICAO: OPIS) is an international airport serving Islamabad, the capital city of Pakistan, and Rawalpindi.
+It is located 25 km (16 mi) south-west of Islamabad, and is directly connected to the Lahore and Peshawar motorways as well to the capital city Islamabad via Srinagar Highway.

-The airport commenced full operations in 6 May 2018, replacing the defunct Benazir Bhutto International Airport which now forms part of the PAF Base Nur Khan.
-It is the largest cargo airport in Pakistan and also in terms of area and passenger capacity, capable of serving 9 million passengers yearly.
-Further expansions in the future will allow it to serve up to 25 million passengers yearly.
-It is the second-busiest airport in Pakistan in terms of passenger traffic after Jinnah International Airport, Karachi.
+The airport commenced full operations on 6 May 2018, replacing the Benazir Bhutto International Airport which now serves as PAF Base Nur Khan.
+It is the largest airport in Pakistan in terms of cargo, area and passenger capacity, capable of serving 9 million passengers annually.
+Further expansions in the future will allow it to serve up to 25 million passengers annually.
+It became the busiest airport in Pakistan in terms of total passenger traffic in the fiscal year 2024-2025, surpassing Jinnah International Airport, Karachi.
 The terminal includes 15 gates with ten remote gates, duty-free shops, a food court and 42 immigration counters.
-Pakistan Civil Aviation Authority is acquiring 2,833 acres (11.46 km2 / 4.42 sq mi) of land to build a third runway.
-It is the first and only airport in Pakistan capable of handling the Airbus A380.

 © Wikipedia | CC-by-SA-3.0 | Read more …